Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter2.md

 ### Displaying the pins on the map

-So now that our service is providing *POI data*, the table view list them, we want our map view to show them as well.
+So now that the *POIService* is providing *POI data* and the table view list them, we want our map view to show them as well.

 Create a method `displayPOIAnnotationsOnMap()` which is displaying the element of our *POIService.sharedInstance* as annotations on the map and call it in your *viewDidLoad()`: